kksramkumar/Getting-and-Cleaning-Data/CodeBook.md

 There are 5 parts:

-Merges the training and the test sets to create one data set.
+1.Merges the training and the test sets to create one data set.
-Extracts only the measurements on the mean and standard deviation for each measurement.
+2Extracts only the measurements on the mean and standard deviation for each measurement.
-Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive activity names.
+3Uses descriptive activity names to name the activities in the data set 4.Appropriately labels the data set with descriptive activity names.
-Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5.Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-How run_analysis.R implements the above steps:
+6.How run_analysis.R implements the above steps:

 Require reshapre2 and data.table librareis.
 Load both test and train data